lpedrosa/lpedrosa.github.io/content/blog/why-i-built-envutils.md

 `Invoke-Environment` covers all my use cases:

-- short enough to be easy to type
+- It is short enough to be easy to type
-- easy to read and to remember what it does
+- It is readable and easy to remember what it does
-- keeps the environment intact between calls
+- It keeps the environment intact between calls

 ## Making it work with `dotenv` files

 After using `Invoke-Environment` a couple of times, I wanted to keep a record of all the environment overrides in a file, so that I could also use it on docker.
 For that, I had to support `dotenv` files.

-Here is the typical usage of a `dotenv` file with docker:
+Here is an illustration of a typical `dotenv` file usage with docker:

 ```sh
 # filename: .env